-For rally driving lessons or the racing car rental - call Toni Gardemeister
+For rally driving lessons or racing car rental - call TGS

 Although he never reached the top in the world rallying, Gardemeister's long experience made him one of the most known and most respected Finnish rally drivers during 2000s.
 He decided to transfer all that experience and knowledge to the younger generations of rally drivers, both professionals and amateurs.
 His company TGS Worldwide are running the Driving Academy and renting cars for rallying.